MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 The Universal Windows Platform (UWP) is the modern Windows API.
 UWP apps run on any Windows 10 device, use XAML for the user-interface, and are fully touch-enabled.
 For more information about UWP, see [What's a Universal Windows Platform (UWP) app?](/windows/uwp/get-started/whats-a-uwp) and [Guide to Windows Universal Apps](/windows/uwp/get-started/universal-application-platform-guide).

 The original C++ support for UWP consisted of (1) C++/CX, a dialect of C++ with syntax extensions, or (2) the Windows Runtime Library (WRL) which is based on standard C++ and COM.
-Both C++/CX and WRL are still supported, but for new projects we recommend [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt).
+Both C++/CX and WRL are still supported.
+For new projects we recommend [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) which is entirely based on standard C++ and provides faster performance.

-> [!TIP]
-> For Windows 10, you can package your existing C++ desktop application as-is for deployment through the Microsoft Store.
+For Windows 10, you can package your existing C++ desktop application as-is for deployment through the Microsoft Store.
 For more information, see [Package desktop applications (Desktop Bridge)](/windows/uwp/porting/desktop-to-uwp-root).

 ## Games